-If your surgery is schedule as outpatient, you will finish your recovery when you have become alert, you vital signs are normal and you are comfortable.
+Your surgery is scheduled as outpatient.
+You will finish your recovery when you have become alert, your vital signs are normal and you are comfortable.
 Upon discharge, the nurse will give you helpful specific written information and verbal instructions for your post-surgery care.